 Divorce is always a hot topic, and everyone seems to be an expert with plenty of wisdom to share.
 The thing is, people just love to talk and they aren’t interested in vetting the facts that they share.
-Not surprisingly, we at the Law Offices of James P. White have heard all sorts of myths and rumors that are widely circulated despite being total falsehoods.
+Not surprisingly, we at the White Oak Law have heard all sorts of myths and rumors that are widely circulated despite being total falsehoods.

 When it comes to child support in California, the law is clear: parents are to provide for their children or face serious consequences.
 Once an order for child support is in place, an individual needs to comply with all terms of the child support arrangement, and the only way it can be changed is via a formal request for modification or termination.

 Alimony continues to be one of those topics that seem to confuse everyone, and the falsehoods that we’ve heard have spread like wildfire.
 So for this post, we wanted to combat some of these misconceptions and expose a few “facts” about alimony that are inaccurate or not always universally true.
-Remember, we’re just a phone call away so if you want more in-depth advice, you can always reach out to us directly at the Law Office of James P. White.
+Remember, we’re just a phone call away so if you want more in-depth advice, you can always reach out to us directly at the White Oak Law.
 For now, here are some of the biggest myths about alimony that we continue to hear day after day.